stevehoover/makerchip_examples/README.md

 Various examples of TL-Verilog code to run in Makerchip.com.

-Note that many of these use a `\viz_alpha` feature of Makerchip that does not have long-term support in its current form.

 <!--- To open one of these in makerchip, copy the following into your browser, and append the corresponding file name.

 `http://www.makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2Fwarp-v%2Fmaster%2F` --->